Frojd/wagtail-geo-widget/docs/getting-started-with-google-maps.md

-# Getting started
+# Getting started with Google Maps

 ### Requirements

 - Python 3.7+
-- Wagtail 2.11+ and Django
+- Wagtail 2.15+ and Django
 - A Google account